Instability of steady-state mixed-state symmetry-protected topological order to strong-to-weak spontaneous symmetry breaking: Introduction

 Most studies on mixed-state phases, including mixed-state SPT order and SW-SSB, have focused on the ``quasilocal finite-depth quantum channel'' framework~\cite{coser2019classification}, akin to that used for defining gapped phases of ground states of closed systems~\cite{Hastings2005,chen2013symmetry}.
 However, given the interest in potential steady-state degeneracy in mixed-state phases, our work focuses on the steady-state phase of an open quantum system.
 Finding the steady states of an open quantum system can be mapped to finding extremal eigenstates of a non-Hermitian superoperator.
 Since ground states are extremal eigenstates of a Hamiltonian, the steady-state phase viewpoint provides a different analogy.
 While in the gapped ground-state scenario, the ``quasilocal finite-depth quantum circuit'' and ``gapped ground-state phase'' definitions are two sides of the same coin, the relationship between the ``quasilocal finite-depth quantum channel'' and ``steady-state phase'' is unclear.
 Our focus on the ``steady-state phase'' perspective therefore complements previous works.

 Motivated by these considerations, we investigate the stability of mixed-state SPT order of steady-state phases of open quantum systems, using the \textit{decohered cluster state}---a simple mixed-state SPT order protected by a combined strong and weak symmetry~\cite{ma2023average}---as a test bed.
+Our main results are summarized in~\cref{fig:summary}.
 We first employ the matrix product density operator representation to analyze its mixed-state SPT order characteristics, such as bulk-edge correspondence, nontrivial string order, and edge states.
 We then construct a parent Lindbladian that hosts the decohered cluster state as a steady state with the required symmetry.

 Similar to the pure cluster state~\cite{briegel2001persistent,son2012topological}, the decohered cluster state can be disentangled by a depth-two circuit of controlled-Z gates, yielding the corresponding trivial mixed-state SPT order.
 This duality allows us to map the open system dynamics to an exactly solvable reaction-diffusion model~\cite{lushnikov1986binary}, enabling a thorough analysis of the Lindbladian, including the degeneracy of the steady-state manifold, previously unknown steady states, and the mixing time of the system.